gender dysphoria, & gender identity

 The phrase "male and female" or "male or female" appears 20 times in the King James Version of the Bible.
 Examples are:

 They interpret these verses as implying that one's sex must be either male or female.
 A secondary interpretation is that God created the sexes as distinct and separate.
 There is no biblical provision for individuals who do not fit neatly into this binary system.
 These concepts fit well into the beliefs of many religious conservatives that women and men are designed to have very separate roles in church, family, and employment, and that these roles must be preserved.
-It is this separation of roles by sex within the family that fuels so much of the conservative opposition to same-sex marriage.
+It is this separation of roles by sex within the family that fuels so much of the conservative continuing opposition to same-sex marriage, even after the U.S. Supreme Court legalized gay marriage in mid-2015.

 Most religious and social conservatives, conservative denominations, and